dsheiko/pcss/Readme.md

 ver.
 1.2.0

 **Pragmatic CSS** is guidelines for writing scalable and maintainable style-sheets.
-PCSS divides the whole UI into portable and reusable components and layouts, that may have own states and depend on themes.
-Every components and layout is provided with a CSS (SASS/LESS/etc) module.
+PCSS divides the whole UI into **portable** and **reusable** components.
+Every component is described in a separate CSS (SASS/LESS/etc) module.
-PCSS naming convention makes it easier to locate a module corresponding to a problem and encourages developer on producing optimized object-oriented CSS.
+PCSS's naming convention makes it easier to locate a module corresponding to a problem and encourages developer on producing optimized object-oriented CSS.

 PCSS doesn't reveal much unique, but extracts and combines the best parts of existing standards and practices.